What are PDF/E Files?

 • Makes technical data more accessible and reliable

-For a deeper look at other PDF formats, check out the PDF/E compliance standard.
+For a deeper look at other PDF formats, check out the Different Types of PDF Standards and Compliance.

 What Are PDF/E Files Used For?